Qiskit/qiskit-tutorials/README.md

   1. There is currently a three minute per cell execution time limit.
 Cells that go over this limit will raise an exception.

-  2. It is important to maintain stict header compliance.
+  2. It is important to maintain strict header compliance.
 All notebooks should start with, and contain only one, top level (h1) header:

       ```
       # I am a top level header